Neural mechanisms of emotional memory

 Adult hippocampal neurogenesis

-Adult hippocampal neurogenesis is conserved across many, if not all, mammalian species.
-And adult-born neurons appear to have important functional effects.
-Changes in the rate of adult neurogenesis correlate with clinically important variables.
-For instance, psychosocial stress potently suppresses hippocampal neurogenesis, while exercise, environmental enrichment, and virtually all antidepressant treatments stimulate adult hippocampal neurogenesis.
-Using targeted, inducible genetic manipulations in mice, combined with behavioral analysis, we are answering questions such as: Which aspects of hippocampus-dependent memory and behavior require adult neurogenesis?
-Are adult-born neurons functionally differentiated from developmentally-generated neurons?
-If so, what properties of adult-born neurons confer this unique function?
-Do the functions of adult-born neurons differ across the dorsal-ventral axis of the hippocampus?
+Adult hippocampal neurogenesis is conserved across mammals from mice to humans.
+Changes in the rate of adult neurogenesis correlate with clinically important outcomes.
+For instance, stress potently suppresses hippocampal neurogenesis, while exercise, environmental enrichment, and virtually all antidepressant treatments stimulate adult hippocampal neurogenesis.
+We are trying to understand how adult neurogenesis influences these processes.
+We use genetic manipulations in mice and behavioral analysis to answer questions such as: Which aspects of hippocampus-dependent memory and behavior require adult neurogenesis?
+How are adult-born neurons functionally differentiated from developmentally-generated neurons?
+What properties of adult-born neurons confer their unique functions?
+Our lab has developed approaches for selectively ablating adult neurogenesis and silencing adult-born neurons in mice.
+Using these approaches we have identified specific mechanisms through which adult-born neurons contribute to hippocampal memory and emotional regulation.

 Hippocampus and emotional memory